GOLF NEWS

 But if you’re serious about bringing home the title in this team format, you might want to apply a few of these basic strategies:

 • Put the right team together: In some scenarios, this might be impossible.
-But if you can pick at least one or two other players that play somewhat regularly, you’re setting yourself up for a great outing.
+But if you can pick at least one or two other players who play somewhat regularly, you’re setting yourself up for a great outing.

-• Finish out your shots on the green: Even if every player makes a shot, have everyone finish their putt.
+• Finish your shots on the green: Even if every player makes a shot, have everyone finish their putt.
 Think of it as a little extra practice that keeps everyone fresh.

 • Use the best person for the job last: Because you can switch up the order on each shot, you should usually use your worst person first and the best person last.
 For example, if you’re great off the tee, go last.
 Don’t let the worst person go last and feel the pressure of trying to hit the perfect shot.